 Best for Easy Maintenance: PetSafe ScoopFree Crystal Pro

-The PetSafe ScoopFree Crystal Pro takes a completely different approach: instead of rotating or sifting, it uses a rake system with disposable crystal litter trays.
+The PetSafe ScoopFree Crystal Pro | Also available at Chewy takes a completely different approach: instead of rotating or sifting, it uses a rake system with disposable crystal litter trays.
 You swap the entire tray every 2–4 weeks and you’re done.
 No scooping, no emptying a waste drawer, no cleaning a drum.

 What we like: